 Hierarchical leadership still has its justification for existence due to its advantages, but it completely neglects the recognition, appreciation and motivation of employees and is therefore absolutely unsuitable as the primary leadership style according to today’s expectations in the working world.
 Is lateral leadership possibly better in all respects?
 Let’s take a look at that now.

 What is lateral leadership?

 Lateral leadership is probably the complete opposite of hierarchical leadership: Here, there is no longer a clear management level and no direct authority.
 Instead, this leadership style from the category of “transformational leadership” is based on the trust that employees will successfully complete jobs in their own individual way with a certain degree of personal responsibility and make a targeted contribution to achieving the company’s objectives.
 With this freedom for self-determination, employees should be allowed to develop freely.
 However, the lateral management style is by no means new; it was already spreading in organisations in a wide variety of sectors in the 1960s.

-Leaders within lateral leadership are to be understood more as coaches or mentors.
+Leaders within lateral leadership are to be understood more as work coaches or mentors.
 They take the employees by the hand, influence, steer, and support team members in an inspiring and stimulating way — and should thus enable them to make autonomous decisions.
-Diligence is also emphasised here, but if a mistake is made, it is not punished but used for learning.
+Diligence is also emphasised here, but if a mistake is made, it is not punished but used for future learnings.

 Management becomes Leadership

 The term “manager” has now found its way into most job titles, and that makes sense: practically every team member takes responsibility for his or her own field and makes the manager in his or her original leadership position obsolete.
 Instead, the leadership or coaching within lateral leadership is usually taken over by the person with the greatest expertise and longest professional experience within a field.